 Being passionate about social media helps us grow our business; we are constantly scrutinising the fluctuating social landscape to find out what each platform offers, how each platform is being used, and how we can profit from it.
 Kind of like the Mystic Megs of social media marketing.
-Both of us discussed our predictions on the 11th episode of our podcast, The Drunken Brainwave.

 If you consistently seek out innovative ways to further your brand on social media, we believe you can’t go wrong.
 So now that we’ve discussed our predictions for the future of social media on the podcast, here’s how to maximise your profit by being the first to jump on the bandwagon.

 Social e-commerce isn’t a new thing; it’s been around for a while.
 But the platforms are shifting, and it looks like consumers are being pushed to purchase within mobile apps themselves.
 This is a significant step because it means that smaller businesses will be able to do the same.

 Take TikTok, for example.
 Their previous partnerships with Teespring and Shopify showed a distribution that was sky-high.
 If you can put content out and get people to buy your products through the platform’s app, perfect.
 If you’re still managing to get that reach, then the potential is outstanding.

 Imagine you’re watching an On The Tools live stream.
 It’s Toolstation Tuesday, and you’re enamoured with the drill they’re showcasing.
 We think that this year, social platforms will let us reach out, tap the screen, and have that product ordered and on its way to our doorsteps.